kr3v/anno1800-trade-routes-automation/docs/old/README_0.0.0.md

         - unload the good at the destination island (fully)
     - detect all islands' goods stock, requests, and total capacity,
         - requests are also automated, the mod checks island's buildings/residences and their consumptions (**),

-        - new inputs from trade unions are detected, both old and new input goods are requested though,
+Notes:
+(*) - the scanning process is quite slow (it automatically moves camera around to find islands).
+It takes me 7 minutes for the Old World region where I have 9 islands (incl. big ones).
+This process result is _cached_ on disk, but not YET associated with a specific game or save.

+(**) - there are two known problems so far:

-(**) - factories consumption info is hardcoded per building type.
+1. Residences and factories consumption info is hardcoded per building type.
 If a mod changes that, this mod will not be aware of it.
    But, the detection is automated.
-So it is a matter of changing the existing code a bit, not a big effort.
+The current implementation could be extended to dynamically scan all buildings' consumption.
+   Plus, not all residences were scanned yet, so some goods requests may be incomplete.
+2. Trade unions and harbormasters items that change consumption items are not handled yet.